-Once you select the appropriate Investment Justification for your project, please use the dropdown menu to select the most appropriate THIRA Threat or Hazard that your project addresses.
+Once you select the appropriate Investment Justification for your project, please use the drop-down menu to select the most appropriate threat or hazard that your project addresses.

 STEP THREE:

 After selecting an Investment Justification, use the drop-down menu in WebGrants to select the most appropriate Core Capability addressed by your project.
 A description of each Core Capability is listed in Table 1 at the end of this document.